TritonDataCenter/rfd/rfd/0151/README.md

 arbitrarily.
 The candidate should be allowed to present on anything technical that they've worked on, and it should be made clear that:

-1. Confidentiality will be respected (that is, they can present on proprietary work)
+1. Confidentiality will be respected (that is, to the degree that they are permitted by extant covenants, the candidate can present on work that isn't public with the assurance that privacy will be honored)

 2. The presentation needn't be novel -- it is fine for the candidate to give a talk that they have given before